dkapesa/AI-Verification-Copilot/README.md

 ## Current Frontend Working Behaviour

-The dashboard has moved beyond a proof-of-concept state and now supports a realistic analyst workflow with persisted operational state.
+The dashboard has moved beyond a proof-of-concept state and now supports a more realistic analyst workflow with persisted operational state.

 ### **Queue page**